Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 No, you should not mix it in.
 The correct method is to sprinkle a light layer of barn lime directly on the coop floor and then cover it completely with 4-6 inches of fresh bedding.
 This keeps dust down and prevents the chickens from coming into direct contact with it.

-No. In fact, barn lime can increase the release of ammonia gas from the litter.
+No. In fact, barn lime can increase the release of ammonia gas from the litter because it raises pH.
 A strong ammonia smell is a sign of too much moisture and poor ventilation.
 Your first step should be to remove wet bedding and improve airflow, then consider a litter acidifier if the problem persists.

 A very light, thin dusting is all you need.
 You want to see a faint white coating on the floor, similar to powdered sugar on a dessert.
-As a practical example, for a typical 4×8 foot coop floor (32 sq ft), approximately 2-3 cups of barn lime is sufficient to create this thin haze.
+For a typical 4×8 foot coop floor (32 sq ft), approximately 2-3 cups of barn lime is sufficient.
 A 50-pound bag should last a very long time for a typical backyard coop.

 Yes, barn lime is very effective on dirt floors.
 It helps absorb ground moisture that can seep up and make the bedding damp.
 Apply it directly to the dirt before adding your deep layer of bedding.